 “Huh?
 Really?
 What do you mean?”

 “When the mafia ran this town, it was fun.
 There were only two numbers that mattered: how much is coming in, and how much is going out.
-As long as more in than out, everyone's happy.
-But now it was all bought up by these damn corporations full of MBA weasels micro-managing, trying to maximize the profit from every square foot of floor space.
-Now the place that used to put ketchup on my hot dog tells me it'll be an extra 25 cents for ketchup!
+As long as more in than out, everyone’s happy.
+But then the whole town was bought up by these damn corporations full of MBA weasels micro-managing, trying to maximize the profit from every square foot of floor space.
+Now the place that used to put ketchup on my hot dog tells me it’ll be an extra 25 cents for ketchup!
 It sucked all the fun out of this town!
 Yeah...
 I miss the mob.”

 (Sure we could bring up other issues with the mob, but let’s just leave it as a metaphor and a lesson.)